anna-hi/pui-hw/final-project1/README.md

 The target audience is recruiters, hiring managers, and also myself as I would be a primary user of my own website.
 This audience, excluding myself, would most likely spend minimal time on my website.
 Thus, it's important that the design of my website would need to be extremely clear and In my website, I aim to convey that I am a product designer with strong visual, product design, and reserach skills.
 The design of the website itself is an opportunity to showcase that information.
 On the website, the user will be able to view my different projects and see my resume.
 The individual project pages will have details about the timeline and a brief overview of the project.
 Due to the time constriction for this project, the individual project pages are shorter than they normally would be, but showcase how the beginning of each individual project would look like.

 This website showcases a lot of fun, small interactions that help the website be fun and engaging.
 There are small animations with my playful flowers as well as some hover animations that make the website more interactive as there is feedback on hover.
-Finally, the website offers a scroll to top button which acts as a fun and helpful interaction for the user for the individual projects.
+Finally, the website offers a scroll to top button and image enlarger which acts as fun and helpful interactions for the user for the individual projects.
 The webiste is also engaging through my digitally drawn flowers, use of color, andthe unique images that showcase my UX work.

 ## Part 2: User Interaction